The GSM Association (GSMA) recognises that driving safely is of paramount importance to everyone on today’s busy roads.

 The message is clear don’t write, read or send texts while driving.

 There are many technical features such as short codes, voice activated dialling and other speech based applications, for example, navigation tools, that can minimise the physical distractions associated with mobile device use.
 There are also smartphone applications intended to restrict phone usage when driving.

 There is a significant body of research showing that distractions are a major cause of motor vehicle accidents.
 Distractions may include eating, smoking, applying make-up, dealing with noisy passengers, tuning car radios and operating CDs, outside objects and use of mobile phones.

 Some countries have additional restrictions on mobile phone use by inexperienced or young drivers so that they can focus on the primary task of driving safely before they engage in any secondary task.

 There may also be restrictions for certain groups of professional drivers such as school bus and other passenger vehicles.

-The US government National Highway Traffic Safety Administration sponsored a naturalistic study by Virginia Tech Transportation Institute in 2006, in which 100 cars were instrumented to allow recording of driver activities, commonly known as the 100-Car Study 3.
+The 100-car naturalistic driving study by the Virginia Tech Transportation Institute collects pre-crash and near-crash naturalistic driving data.
 By comparing distractions during normal driving to distractions during crashes and near-crashes, estimates were made of the relative risk of drivers when distracted.

 These results and other studies show that it is important for road safety authorities to inform the community of the dangers of all forms of driver distractions and inattention.